Highlights from our WIILMA timeline so far.

-JJ Khun is a community ambassador for the British Library’s Business & IP Centre, the Library of the United Kingdom.
+WIILMA Founder JJ Khun, is an artist, multilingual vocalist & community ambassador for the British Library’s Business & IP Centre, the national library of the United Kingdom.
 WIILMA in it’s role, supports the relationship between communities, charities, local authorities and businesses.

-WIILMA was started in 2019 by founder JJ Khun, as an experimental response to social problems.
+WIILMA was created in 2019, by founder JJ Khun, as an experimental response to social problems supported by the ministry of housing, community & local government’s, NATIONAL PILOT EXPERIMENT WHICH ENCOURAGED CREATIVE APPROACHES TO COMMUNITY COHESION.

-everything we set up to do have since become national priorities.
+everything we set up to do PRE-COVID have since become national priorities.

 We believe: